Romulus (comics): Powers and abilities

-Romulus has also displayed some degree of telepathic capabilities during past confrontations with Wolverine.
-He has been able to enter Wolverine's mind and to manipulate his memories, even going so far as to be able to create false memories or to awaken memories that have been suppressed.
-However, his telepathic powers are nowhere near the level of Charles Xavier, as Xavier has used his powers to shield Wolverine's mind from Romulus' influence for years.
+Romulus displayed telepathic abilities during his encounters with Wolverine.
+He was able to enter Wolverine's mind and manipulate his memories - either creating false memories or to awakening suppressed ones.
+However, his telepathic powers are nowhere near the level of Charles Xavier, as Xavier used his powers to shield Wolverine's mind from Romulus' influence for years.

 After his return from the Dark Dimension, Romulus underwent the process of bonding adamantium to his skeleton.
 As a result, his bones are now virtually indestructible.
 Romulus has also had four adamantium claws implanted into each arm that have the same configuration as the claws mounted onto his gloves.
 As with his skeleton, these claws are virtually unbreakable and can cut nearly any known substance.

 Romulus is consistently depicted as being of exceptional stature, surpassing even Sabretooth in size.
 The font used for his words is unique, having a more ancient appearance than those of other characters.
 Although he often appears naked, he has been shown to wear clothes on several occasions, possibly making use of the fact that only a few living people can recognize him.
 Romulus has been seen wearing armor over his right knee which has a faint reminder of the adamantium armor worn by Cyber.

-His facial features are very similar to both Sabretooth and Wolverine.
-This is seen in his sideburns, canine fangs, pointy ears, and white eyes.
-His hair is almost solid white with the exception of his bangs, which are black.
-Romulus has been seen wearing his hair in a long pony tail in a way similar to Omega Red.
-Romulus also speaks with a unique accent.
-According to Wolverine, it sounds part Italian and part Japanese.